 Start by signing in Firebase.
 In their developer page you will find a button like this one:

-Firebase will generate an ID for you project, you can also customize this:
+Firebase will generate an ID for you project, but you can also customize it:

-After this, you will automatically be sent to the project area where you can find a button like this one:
+After creating your project, you will automatically be redirected to the project area where you can find a button like this one: